thekwilson/kubernetesdemo/README.md

-# Kubernetes Scripting & Example Building Content (SAMPLE CODE)
+# Kubernetes Provisioning Scripting & Example Building Content
+## (THIS IS SAMPLE CODE)

 This is a collection of scripts and demo artifacts for working with/manipulating Azure Kubernetes Services (AKS)